vincentwoelfer/hex/notes.md

 # TODO
 - collision layer -> path smoothing only with rocks, not floor (or enemies ...)
-- only simplify up to length X (we dont care if one long path ends up in one segment, we want to skip weird intermediate points which go in another direction for 2-5 m)
 - detect nav-mesh islands -> delete / prevent
 - detect stuck enemies
 - align trerrain-gen with nav-mesh capabilities